Chapter 17: Sex, evolution, and the biological species concept

 Breeding systems are important because they influence plant evolution, patterns of variability and the reality of things that we identify as ‘species.’

-- interesting examination of human population’s effect on plant breeding systems’
+- “Plant mating systems in a changing world” by Christopher G. Eckert.
+Interesting examination of human population’s effect on plant breeding systems.